Did the Beatles ever live together?

 In the film Help The Beatles living together in the ultimate bachelor pad.
 Four doors lead into a miraculous shared space, with all mod cons.
 No boring housework to worry about.

-Unsurprisingly, this fun palace bore little resemblance to The Beatles own living arrangements, past or present.
+This fun palace bore little resemblance to The Beatles own living arrangements,.
 Before they were famous, the band had shared countless dingy rooms and transit vans.
-They had never, however, formally lived at the same address.
+They only formally lived at the same address for a few months in the autumn of 1963.

 London

-Brian Epstein finally moved The Beatles base of operations to London in the summer of 1963.
-He arranged for them to stay at the Hotel President, near the British Museum in Bloomsbury.
-Though a major upgrade on what they were used to, the President was chosen for the comparative anonymity of its location and reputation.
+Brian Epstein had initially arranged for them to stay at the Hotel President, near the British Museum in Bloomsbury.
+Though a major upgrade on what they were used to, the hotel soon presented practical problems.

-Soon, however, there were practical problems.
-Fans began tracking them down.
-Every day larger numbers laid siege to their hotel.
-By early autumn, with She Loves You at Number One, staying in any public building had become untenable.
+Fans were laying siege to their hotel in ever increasing numbers.
+By October, with She Loves You at Number One, staying in any public building had become untenable.

-To increase their privacy, Brian Epstein arranged for the band to move into a three bedroom top floor flat in Green Street, Mayfair, near Hyde Park.
+They then moved into a top floor flat in Green Street, Mayfair, near Hyde Park.
 There were three bedrooms, with the Lennon family taking one and the other three Beatles sharing the rest of the apartment.

 The Green Street arrangement — the only time The Beatles formally lived together — only lasted a few months.
 John, Cynthia and the toddler Julian soon moved to their own flat on Emperor’s Gate.